Housing Rehabilitation Program

 Thank you for your interest in the Housing Rehabilitation program.
 With the rapidly evolving COVID-19 situation, only emergency repair applications may be submitted at this time.

 We will begin accepting new applications (of all programs) on May 4.
 A new application must be submitted via email.
 Please call us at 972-208-8150 for instructions on how to proceed.

 The City of Plano is committed to creating livable and sustainable community through vital neighborhoods and exciting urban centers.
-We strive to maintain and enhance the qualify of single and multi-family homes both in appearance and through renovation.
+We strive to maintain and enhance the quality of single and multi-family homes, both in appearance and through renovation.

 Lead Based Paint Information

 On September 15, 2000 the federal "Lead Safe Housing Rule" took effect.
 The requirements in this rule apply to all housing built before 1978, the year lead-based paint was banned for consumer use in the United States.
 The purpose of this rule is to protect young children from lead-based paint hazards in housing that is financially assisted by the federal government or being sold by the government.